longevity-genie/longevity-genie/README.md

 ### chat.py ###

-To run webinterface of the chat (temporaly broken, because weavite integration did not work well):
+To run webinterface of the chat (temporally broken, because weavite integration did not work well):
 ```
 python chat.py
 ```